loqusion/typix/docs/api/derivations/mk-typst-derivation.md

 ### `buildPhaseTypstCommand`

-The command (or commands) to run during [`buildPhase`](https://nixos.org/manual/nixpkgs/stable/#build-phase).
+Command (or commands) to run during [`buildPhase`](https://nixos.org/manual/nixpkgs/stable/#build-phase).
 Any output should typically be written to `$out`, e.g. `typsts compile <source> "$out"`.